b0baille/devops-test/README.md

 ### Configuration

-Find below the files you need to modify in order to configure the launch of the application
+Find below the files you need to modify in order to configure the launch of the application.

 - config/environment.yml
 - config/database.yml